OpenModelica/OMPackageManager/README.md

       ["*", "obsolete"]
     ]
 ```
-means that all pre-release version are not supported, all _remaining_ versions with version number greater or equal to
+means that all pre-release versions are not supported, all _remaining_ versions with version number greater or equal to
 7.0.0 are fully supported, all _remaining_ versions with version number greater or equal to 5.1.0 are partially supported,
 and all _remaining_ versions are considered obsolete.